BuGlessRB/remixml/README.md

 <h1>Remixml</h1>

-Remixml is a sophisticated XML/HTML macro language/templating compiler engine.
+Remixml is a sophisticated XML/HTML macro language/templating compiler engine in Javascript.

 The Remixml templating engine has the following features:
 - Rich powerful language with dynamic scopes, autoescaping, macros and more.
 - Fast &amp; lean: Small 9 KB gzipped runtime with precompiled templates in the browser.
+Compiles to Javascript.
 - Extensible with custom tags programmed in either Javascript or Remixml.
 - Everywhere available in node and all modern web browsers (including IE11), with thorough precompilation options.
+- It contains a fully featured fast validating HTML parser.

 The language and primitives used blend in completely with standard XML/HTML syntax and therefore integrate smoothly with